agentcontest/massim_2018/docs/scenario.md

 __Jobs__ comprise the acquisition, assembling, and transportation of goods.
 These jobs can be created by either the system (environment) or one of the agent teams.
 There are two types of jobs: __regular jobs__ and __auctions__.

 A team can accept an __auction__ job by bidding on it.
-The bid will be the reward, i.e. the team is willing to procure the items for that amount of money.
+The bid will be the reward, i.e. the team is willing to procure the items for that amount of massium.
 Thus, if both teams bid, the lowest bid wins.
 If a job is not completed in time, the corresponding team is fined to discourage auction “hoarding”.

 __Regular jobs__ have their rewards defined upfront, which is given to the first team to complete that job, while the other team goes away empty-handed.
 The teams have to decide which jobs to complete and how to do that.
-While auction jobs have to be more thoroughly assessed in order to determine a minimum threshold at which the team would still earn money, they provide some safety since the team that did not win the auction is effectively barred from completing it.
+While auction jobs have to be more thoroughly assessed in order to determine a minimum threshold at which the team would still earn massium, they provide some safety since the team that did not win the auction is effectively barred from completing it.

-__Tournament points__ are distributed according to the amount of money a team owns at the end of the simulation.
+__Tournament points__ are distributed according to the amount of massium a team owns at the end of the simulation.
 To get the most points, a team has to beat the other, as well as surpass the seed capital given to the team at the beginning of the simulation, i.e. make an overall profit.

 ## Locations